Cato Cloud Thresholds and Limits

 Supported Throughput for Cato Sites

-The Cato Cloud supports site throughput of up to 10Gbps for the X1700B Socket and Cloud Interconnect, which is immediately available in many PoP locations.
+The Cato Cloud supports site throughput for WAN and Internet links of up to 10Gbps for the X1700B Socket and Cloud Interconnect, which is immediately available in many PoP locations.

-These are the details for the supported throughput of different site types:
+This section shows the details for the supported throughput for WAN and Internet traffic of different site types.

 • Azure: